 If you are in search of your one true love, you may consider taking a personality compatibility test in order to decide on what to look for in a partner.
 It is also called personality love test.

-A personality compatibility or love test is a measure that judges your basic personality traits, and then tells you what traits a partner should have (so that both you and your partner are able to get along with each other easier).
+A personality compatibility or love test is a measure that judges your fundamental personality traits, and then tells you what traits a partner should have (so that both you and your partner can get along with each other more comfortable).

 A few prominent tests are described here: